-Which fitness trackers have the best battery life
+Which Fitness Trackers have the Best Battery Life?

 The $150 Pop is simply the best dedicated activity tracker that one can buy right now.
 For the simple reason that unlike the rest, it won't just be shoved in a drawer and forgotten months, or even weeks after purchase.

-Withings Activité Pop is available in Azure, Shark Gray, Sand, and Pink.
-The silicon watch band is replaceable, so you can mix-and-match your watch face and band colors.
+Withings Activité Pop is available in Azure, Shark Gray, and Sand for between $50 and $100, depending on your color choice.
+The silicone watch band is replaceable, so you can mix-and-match your watch face and band colors.

 Moov Now

 Moov Now stands out from most fitness trackers because of its dedicated exercise tracker.
 It features a voice coach to give you the extra support you need to get through your daily workout.
 You can customize your routine and get notification reminders to get up and move.
 The companion app shows you how you compared to previous workouts, shows you your daily stats, and lets you track your progress, not just steps.
-All this, and the battery lasts for up to six months of continued use.
+All this and the battery lasts for up to six months of continued use.

 Arstechnica loves the way Moov Now focuses on fitness, not just step tracking.